-Evaluating data for the period 7/1/21-12/31/21 (STAR programs) and 7/1/21-10/28/21 (TGH) several outcomes fell short of goal.
+Evaluating data for the period 7/1/21-6/30/22 (STAR programs) and 7/1/21-10/28/21 (TGH) several outcomes fell short of goal.
 The TGH closed on 10/28/21 and only fell short on one goal, successful discharges.
-The STAR programs fell short in 6 areas: 1.
-Successful discharges 6% short of goal 2.
-Aftercare contacts 32% short of goal 3.
-Completed STAR Assessments 2% short of goal.
-4. Individual clinical sessions 13% short of goal.
-5. Group clinical sessions 36% short of goal.
-6. Resident participation in recreational activities 19% short of goal.
+The STAR programs fell short in 5 areas: 1.
+Successful discharges 9% short of goal 2.
+Aftercare contacts 27% short of goal 3.
+Individual clinical sessions 18% short of goal.
+4. Group clinical sessions 38% short of goal.
+5. Resident participation in recreational activities 23% short of goal.

-The Director of Residential Services and Director of Girls Services will check-in with Program Directors, Program Managers and Clinical Coordinators during individual and group supervision meetings in regard to these areas, and all success indicators, to ensure that we are on track.
+The Director of Residential Services and Clinical Director of Residential Services will check-in with Program Directors, Program Managers and Clinical Coordinators during individual and group supervision meetings in regard to these areas, and all success indicators, to ensure that we are on track.
+The new role of Clinical Director of Residential Services provides direct clinical oversight for the clinicians and will improve accountability.

 GLS aftercare contact attempts met goal but DCF and residents' new placements were inconsistent in responding to emails and calls, likely due to the pandemic with DCF's workforce working remotely.
-To improve outcomes the Director of Residential Services or Director of Girls Services will continue to push DCF for placement plan updates and timelines.
-The Program Director or Program Manager will continue to send a monthly report to the Director of Residential Services or Director of Girls Programs that will summarize information including completed aftercare contacts.
+To improve outcomes the Director of Residential Services or Clinical Director of Residential Services will continue to push DCF for placement plan updates and timelines.
+The Program Director or Program Manager will continue to send a monthly report to the Director of Residential Services or Clinical Director of Residential Summarize information including completed aftercare contacts.